joshkel/lua-presentation/notes.md

 Corona SDK - very popular for mobile development

-CryEngine - AAA 3-D game engine, now included in Amazon's free Lumberyard game engine
+CryEngine - AAA 3-D game engine

 Defold - sponsored by King, the company that makes Candy Crush

-LOVE - popular beginner/hobbyist choice
+LOVE (Love2d) - easy to pick up, popular at game jams and such

+Lumberyard - Amazon's new free engine, which they're pushing to promote their AWS - based on CryEngine

+Moai - I don't really know anything about this one, but it's also fairly popular.

 T-Engine 4 - an example of a more niche engine, this is designed primarily for roguelikes

-Lumberyard - Amazon's new free engine
+(I don't have nearly enough time to be an expert on all of these.
+Some or all of what I just told you could be wrong.)

 # Lua: the bad parts